-How to fight wildfires amid coronavirus?
-Federal, state agencies scrambling to plan
+US plans reimagine fighting wildfires amid crews’ virus risk

 Federal and state agencies have been scrambling to plan for wildland firefighting since the coronavirus took hold in the U.S. The standard approach to fighting fires means bringing in large numbers of firefighters from different places, housing them together in often unsanitary conditions, then redeploying them to new locations.
 That’s the opposite of social distancing and other restrictions that health experts say can slow the spread of COVID-19.

-A Forest Service risk assessment predicts that large fire camps could have a disproportionately high mortality rate in worst-case scenarios, according to an April 30 letter from a group of lawmakers.
+A Forest Service risk assessment predicted that large fire camps could have a disproportionately high mortality rate in worst-case scenarios, according to an April 30 letter from a group of lawmakers.
 They are raising questions about how that risk is being communicated to people on the front lines and regional leaders.

 “Given the various state-level stay-at-home orders, will national crews and assets be able to move between regions to respond to wildfires?”
 U.S. Sen. Ron Wyden of Oregon and 10 other Democratic senators from California, Oregon, Washington, Nevada, New Mexico, Arizona and Colorado wrote to Forest Service Chief Vicki Christiansen.
 “What are you doing to communicate the scale of risk?”